calumgrant/logical/docs/worklist.md

 - Use boost::unordered_map?
 - Try to use linear probing anyway?
   Have a special indicator that points to the end of the list??

-1. Look up H(0) to tell you the length of the chain.
-Then compute n = pow(length)
-2. Use an open hashing scheme, whereby you just keep a singly-linked list in each cell.
-3. Use an open hashing scheme, whereby one cell is the index of the next thingy in the chain.

 Compressed entity data:
 Type: int, objectid, float, string, atstring, bool (3 bits).